TL;DR

 | The Exeter | A Friendly Society known for excellent customer service and flexible underwriting, particularly for those with some medical history. | Their policies are often straightforward and clear, making them easier to understand.
 They have a strong reputation for paying claims. |

 Important Note: This table is for illustrative purposes.
-The best PMI provider for you depends entirely on your personal circumstances, budget, and the level of cover you need.
-An independent broker like WeCovr can compare the entire market to find the perfect fit, at no cost to you.
+The PMI provider option for you depends entirely on your personal circumstances, budget, and the level of cover you may need.
+A specialist at WeCovr or one of our broker partners can compare the available market to find the suitable fit, at no separate broker fee where applicable to you.

 How Much Does Private Health Insurance for Sports Injuries Cost?